 MNC has graciously received a donation in their memory from their families to support the Good Samaritan School in Port Au Prince.
 Their work continues!

-My Neighbor's Children/No Child Hungry would like to welcome Emily Tirey to our staff as the South Florida No Child Hungry Coordinator.
+My Neighbor's Children/No Child Hungry would like to welcome Emily Tirey to our staff as the South Florida No Child Hungry Regional Director.
 Emily will be serving in an internship through 2013 as she completes her Masters Degree in Intercultural Studies at Liberty University.

 Emily will be working with the South Florida Team to schedule and coordinate meal-packing events and will also work to further develop our social media.
 She brings her passion, energy, faith, experience and great smile to make a difference in the lives of children.